rsghosh/rsghosh.github.io/_projects/01-trad-rack.md

 Once most of the issues were resolved, I recorded Trad Rack printing a few 3-color lizards as a demonstration.
 We started a closed beta to get more testing on Trad Rack and to make further improvements before a public release.
-The closed beta is ongoing and currently has about 500 beta testers.

 <div id="trad-rack-in-action"></div>